atongen/tpc/README.md

   -port int
         Twemproxy: Port (default 9000)
   -preconnect
-        Twemproxy: A boolean value that controls if we should preconnect to all the servers in this pool on process start -redis_auth string
+        Twemproxy: A boolean value that controls if we should preconnect to all the servers in this pool on process start (default true)
+  -redis_auth string
         Twemproxy: authenticate to the redis server on connect -redis_db int